Download

 Step into Mr Vincenzo’s (possibly straight from the beach, towel draped over your shoulder) and one of the first things you’ll be greeted by – alongside the enthusiastic staff – is the scent of whatever vibrant ingredients are being cooked up.

-Matti explains that an Italian-inspired menu made sense because it gave the team a chance to loosen up and get playful after a rocky start.
+Mikey explains that an Italian-inspired menu made sense because it gave the team a chance to loosen up and get playful after a rocky start.
 The Mr Vincenzo’s menu isn’t pizza- or pasta-driven, though: it’s bursting with creative concoctions of whatever juicy local fare is currently in season.
 Think: mussels with nduja, leeks, saffron and cannellini beans; stuffed calamari with feta, capsicum and black barley; or spinach casarecce with wild garlic pesto and smoked buffalo mozzarella.

 Given the place’s coastal setting, there’s an ample representation of seafood.
 The offering changes regularly in concert with local farmers and fishermen: “tutto passa” is a motto that extends to the food, too.

-Head chef Michael Kharsas, who was sous chef at Colt, has a resume that includes esteemed spots like Tedesca Osteria, Point Leo Estate and Port Phillip Estate, while sommelier and manager Gilles Allo Ausina has experience at Tedesca, Melbourne’s Tipo 00 and Colt.
+The head chef, who was sous chef at Colt, has a resume that includes esteemed spots like Tedesca Osteria, Point Leo Estate and Port Phillip Estate, while sommelier and manager Gilles Allo Ausina has experience at Tedesca, Melbourne’s Tipo 00 and Colt.

 In terms of the wine list, Gilles says it’s a pleasure to select Italian wines because Italy is home to a diverse range of wine regions.